kayfleischmann/stratosphere_randomforest/README.md

 	 * [[bigdataproject.scala.eu.stratosphere.ml.randomforest.RandomForestBuilder]] for every level of
 	 * the forest, in case there are nodes to split on that level.
 	 *
+	 * @param strategy we have implemented two different version to build the random decision tree
+	 * 	  streaming	- this strategy computes the node distributions in a streaming fashion
+	 * 	  bigreducer	- this strategy distributed the constructs of node-distributions to all nodes
+	 *
 	 * @param outputPath Folder that will contain the output model at outputPath\rf_output_tree
 	 *
 	 * @param dataFilePath Test data set.
 Format: